 Handicapped Pairs – this had not been as successful as hoped and requires lengthy preparation.
 Its future should be reviewed.

 9 high Corwen – the EBU had asked for comments on running an event.
 It was agreed the response would be that we cannot do this on our own but could join forces with another county.
-If was taken the event would have to be online.
+If that option was taken the event would have to be online.

 Tournament secretary role